Fort Riley administers first round of COVID-19 vaccinations

-Dr. Andrew Bloom, the Fort Riley EMS medical director, was the first recipient of the COVID-19 vaccination at Fort Riley, Kansas on December 23, 2020.
-Bloom spoke about what it meant to him to receive the vaccine and his confidence in its effectiveness.
+The first round of the COVID-19 vaccination at Fort Riley, Kansas was given to volunteers on December 23, 2020.
+Dr. Andrew Bloom, the Fort Riley emergency medical services director, spoke about his experience receiving the vaccine and his confidence in its effectiveness.

 |Date Taken: